genjax-dev/genjax-chi/docs/genjax/library/generative_functions/interpreted.md

 ## Usage

-The `Interpreted` language is a common foundation for constructing models.
+The `interpreted` language is a common foundation for constructing models.
 It exposes a DSL based on JAX primitives and transformations which allows the programmer to construct generative functions out of Python functions.

 Below, we illustrate a simple example: